 Go back into SSMS and verify that the databases are working properly.

 Since the master database is the all controlling database, you need to move this database manually and change the SQL Server service parameters to point to the new location of master.

-In order not duplicate the instructions here that are already made by Microsoft, you can view Microsoft’s documentation on this.
+In order not duplicate the instructions here that are already made by Microsoft, you can view Microsoft’s documentation

 This post has given you a basic understanding of how to setup SQL Server on an Azure VM.
 The methods listed above have worked for me without incident.
 Your configuration and databases may need adjustments to the steps above.
 I strongly recommend you review the documentation referenced below before attempting this move on your own system.